-Our Board of Directors has three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
-Each committee operates under a written charter approved by our Board of Directors that satisfies the applicable standards of the SEC and Nasdaq.
-The committee charters are available on our website at http://investors.fluidigm.com/ corporate-governance.
+Our Board has three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+Each committee operates under a written charter approved by our Board that satisfies the applicable standards of the SEC and Nasdaq.
+The committee charters are available on our website at http://investors.fluidigm.com by clicking on Governance - Governance Overview.

-The table below shows the members and chairs of each committee and the number of meetings held in 2018.
+The table below shows the members and chairs of each committee and the number of meetings held in 2019.